D3SOX/bmbf/README.md

 ## Development

-- Before beginning any development, please run `./restore.ps1` in order to download the necessary dependencies.

 When testing BMBF during development, you have 3 options.
 The quest, an Android emulator, or directly on your PC.

 ### Using the Quest